-We just had a room a little earlier today at 402 people in the room.
+We just had a room a little earlier today with 402 people in the room.
 And that’s because as people came in, they didn’t leave.
 They kept accumulating and it was neat.

 You’re not supposed to record on Clubhouse, so I took some screenshots along the way.

-The room started with just a couple people.
+The room started with just a couple of people.
 I started the room with 7.1k followers.